timothy-a13/stm32-ov7670-jpeg-camera/README.md

 [English](./README.md) | [中文](./README.zh.md)

 This project captures images from an OV7670 camera module with a NUCLEO-F446RE board, compresses the RGB565 frame into JPEG on the STM32F446RE, and sends the compressed image to a PC.
-The PC-side Python script receives the binary frame, verifies the checksum, saves the JPEG payload, and decodes it into a viewable image file.
+The PC-side Python script receives the binary frame, verifies the checksum, saves the JPEG payload, and decodes it into a viewable image.

 ![OV7670 result](assets/result.png)